Is Getting a Computer Science Degree Worth It?

 Do You Need a Computer Science Degree to Get a Good Job?

 If the computer science job you want is in research, then you may need a doctorate.
 Other than that, you do not need a degree to get a job in computer science.
-However, data indicates your salary may get a boost from having higher education.
+However, data indicates your salary may get a boost from having higher education in a good major like computer science.

-Limited Payscale data shows that software engineers with an associate degree earned an average salary of $72,000 annually as of February 2023, while bachelor's degree holders in the same role made $89,000 annually.
+Limited Payscale data from June 2023 shows that associate degree-holders in computer science earned an average salary of $61,000 annually, while bachelor's degree-holders in the same role made an average of $72,000 annually.

 There may not be a large difference in the jobs open to you with a bachelor's degree in computer science vs. a master's.
 However, a master's degree has the potential to advance your career, either by helping you get a raise with your current employer or making you a more competitive candidate in the job market.